New England Patriots vs. Jacksonville Jaguars NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - At home this season, New England is 3-5 overall and 4-4 against the spread.

-- This season, New England has gone over the total in five of eight home games.
+- In eight home games this year, New England has gone over the total five times.

-- On the road, Jacksonville has two wins against the spread and is 0-7 overall.
+- Jacksonville is 0-7 overall, with two wins against the spread, on the road.

-- In seven away games this year, Jacksonville has hit the over twice.
+- In seven away games this year, Jacksonville has gone over the total twice.

 Powered by Data Skrive.